apache/flink/docs/content/docs/dev/configuration/testing.md

 # Dependencies for Testing

+Flink provides utilities for testing your job that you can add as dependencies.

 ## DataStream API Test Dependencies

 You need to add the following dependencies if you want to develop tests for a job built with the